pkic/pkimm/README.md

 You can find more information about the working group and its goal in the [PKI Maturity Model Working Group Charter](https://pkic.org/wg/pkimm/charter/).

+## Applicability

+The PKI Maturity Model is intended for all entities that operates public key infrastructure, regardless of the size, industry, or use-case.

+Whether the entity would like to follow this model is at discretion of the entity.
+The model is not mandatory and does not impose any requirements on the entity.

 ## Goal

 Our goal is to build a PKI maturity model that will be recognized around the globe as a standard for evaluation, planning, and comparison between different PKI implementations.
 It can also serve as a basis for additional services connected with the model, like PKI maturity assessment, or implementation and action plans definition for PKI environments.